Security tiers

 ↓

-a) re-resolves cascade (catches rotation drift)
+Sagewai re-resolves the cascade (catches rotation drift),

 ↓

-6. Sandbox backend sets env on container:
+6. The sandbox backend sets env on the container:

 Docker: --env OPENAI_API_KEY=sk-…